alexandrumc/async-to-sync-translation/README.rst

 Introduction
 ============

-What is NUME PROIECT?
+What is ATHOS?
 ------------------

-**NUME PROIECT** is a tool that, given a communication-closed asynchronous protocol, soundly computes its round-based synchronous counterpart.
+**ATHOS** is a tool that, given a communication-closed asynchronous protocol, soundly computes its round-based synchronous counterpart.

 Communication-closed protocol: the reception of a message is effectful only if its timestamp is equal to or greater than the local time of the receiver.
 In other words, stale messages are discarded.